 When he wakes up the morning after his bachelor party in bed with a strange woman, a man presumes he must have cheated on his fiancée.
 Guilt leads him to try to cover it up in the week before the wedding, high jinks ensue.
 Written by

-What do you think of that, Kenny?
+So Kenny, what do you think of the condo?

 See more »

 8 of 12 people found this review helpful.

 Was this review helpful to you?